The Univalence Principle: Enhanced categories and higher categories

 We can also write down an analogue of the first variant of \cref{eg:m-cat}: on top of the ordinary signature for bicategories we add one more sort $T$ dependent on a single 1-cell, where the intended interpretation of $T_{x,y}(f)$ is ``$f$ is tight''.
 Since there are no sorts dependent on this $T$, it is a family of propositions (even though it is not at top rank).
 We assert as an axiom that in addition to $T$ containing identities and being preserved by composition, it is also invariant under isomorphism: if $T_{x,y}(f)$ and $f\cong g$ then $T_{x,y}(g)$ --- this is an analogue of the saturation of the identity-on-objects anafunctor under the other approach.
 (Note that in contrast to the signature for ``a category with a specified object'', it does make sense for $T$ to be a mere predicate even though it is not at top rank, because ``being tight'' really is just an isomorphism-invariant property, whereas ``being the specified object'' is \emph{structure} that can be transported along an isomorphism, but only in a specified way.)
 This axiom, analogous to asserting that equality relations are congruences for top-level predicates, ensures that the notion of indiscernibility for 1-cells remains unchanged.
 And since identities are tight, indiscernibilities of objects once again reduce to tight adjoint equivalences.

 By combining this example with \cref{eg:strict-2-cat}, we can also obtain a signature for strict $\F$-categories in the original sense of~\cite{ls:limlax}. \end{example}

-\begin{example}[Bicategories with contravariance~\cite{shulman:contravariance}] A \defemph{bicategory with contravariance} has a set of objects together with, for any two objects $x$ and $y$, two hom-categories $A^+(x,y)$ and $A^-(x,y)$, with four composition operations that multiply signs.
+\begin{example}[Bicategories with contravariance~\cite{shulman:contravariance}] A \defemph{bicategory with contravariance} has a set of objects together with, for any two objects $x$ and $y$, two hom-categories $A^+(x,y)$ and $A^-(x,y)$, with four composition operations that multiply signs, and such that postcomposition with $A^-(x,y)$ is contravariant.
 The primordial example is $\mathsf{Cat}$, where the two hom-categories consist of covariant functors and contravariant functors.
 We can represent this with an adaptation of the signature of \cref{eg:bicats}, whose height-3 truncation is

 and whose rank-3 sorts implement equality, all sorts of composition of 2-cells, and the associativity and unit isomorphisms.

 Univalence at ranks $>0$ means that both hom-categories are univalent in the usual sense.
 An indiscernibility at $C_0$ is a \emph{covariant} adjoint equivalence.
 Thus, univalence at $C_0$ means that the underlying bicategory of covariant morphisms is univalent.